Wisconsin GOP leader isn’t ruling anyone out for key slot

 Spindell has taken many positions on the commission that have angered Democrats He was also one of 10 Republicans who cast Electoral College votes for Trump in Wisconsin, even though Trump lost.
 He and the other fake GOP electors were sued last week.

-Knudson said at Wednesday’s meeting he was pressured from top Republicans to not run for chair because he wasn’t conservative enough.
-Vos said he did not pressure him.
-The state party chairman, Paul Farrow, did not immediately return a message Thursday.
-Knudson also did not return a message.
+Knudson said at Wednesday's meeting he was pressured from top Republicans to not run for chair because he wasn't conservative enough.
+Knudson said Thursday it wasn't Vos who pressured him.
+When asked if it was Republican U.S. Sen. Ron Johnson, Knudson said: “I think it's always best for you to ask him directly to speak for himself.”

+When asked for reaction, Johnson's spokeswoman Alexa Henning said that Johnson was speaking on the Senate floor and she had no immediate comment.

 Despite the findings that the 2020 election was free of widespread fraud, the commission has come under intense criticism from Republicans for a host of decisions it made leading up to the contest, including not sending special voting deputies into nursing homes to assist residents with casting absentee ballots as the COVID-19 pandemic was raging and expanding the use of ballot drop boxes.